 Progression to diffuse opacification is common.

-High-resolution computed tomography in early DAD typically shows scattered or diffuse areas of ground-glass opacity.
+High-resolution computed tomography in early diffuse alveolar damage typically shows scattered or diffuse areas of ground-glass opacity.

 Fibrosis typically develops within 1 week but initially may not be evident on chest radiographs.
-With progressive fibrosis, however, marked architectural distortion and honeycomb lung can occur.
+However with progressive fibrosis, marked architectural distortion and honeycomb lung can occur.

 - 1. Rossi SE, Erasmus JJ, Mcadams HP et-al. Pulmonary drug toxicity: radiologic and pathologic manifestations.
 Radiographics.
 20 (5): 1245-59.
 Radiographics (full text) - Pubmed citation